parthasm/Useful-Algorithms/Djikstra/Readme.md

 Traversal:

 Instead of processed vertices, the focus of traversal is unprocessed vertices.
-The outer while loop runs as long as the set of unprocessed vertices is non-empty.
-The for loop inside it traverses over the set of unprocessed vertices.
+The outer while loop runs as long as shortest-path-distances to one or more vertices are not calculated.
+The for loop inside it traverses over the vertices in the Graph which are yet unprocessed.
 For every unprocessed vertex w, it traverses its connected vertices.
 If the connected vertex v is already processed, the Djikstra score ( described above ) is calculated.
 In every iteration of the outer while loop, the vertex w with the minimum Djikstra score is selected and removed from the list of unprocessed vertices, while updating the shortest path from the source vertex to the newly-added vertex w.

+##Djikstra_DD_Unprocessed_Heap.py

+Graph Data Structure:

+Same as in Djikstra_Double_Dictionary.py

+Traversal:

+Here, the heap data strcuture is used.
+It stores all the unprocessed vertices with keys as their minimum Djikstra scores ( described above ).
+Thus the vertex with the minimum Djikstra score out of all the vertices in the heap can simply be popped from the heap.
+For every such vertex w extracted from the heap, if it has edges to vertices v in the heap, then the Djikstra scores for these vertices v are recomputed.
+They are then swam up in the heap, if their scores have improved.
+##Heap.py

+An implementation of the heap data structure.
+This is the same heap implementation used in Prim's algorithm.